 Tap water is safe to drink in Melbourne and any location in Australia.
 If you are unsure you can always buy a filtered water bottle

 Do I need to tip in Melbourne?

 Tipping is not required in Australia but is appreciated if you receive good service

 How do I call the Police in Melbourne?

 In Australia, you can dial 000

 Where to stay in Melbourne

 We hope this article from us here at Wyld Family Travel has you inspired to visit Melbourne with teenagers.
-There are so many things to do in Melbourne with teenagers that will have you entertained for your family’s whole stay in Melbourne.
+There are so many things to do in Melbourne with young adults that will have you entertained for your family’s whole stay in the city.